wp-plugins/flyzoo/readme.txt

 All you need to chat on your e-commerce, community or blog: help your customers with live support chat, engage your community in chat rooms and private (one-to-one) conversations.

-* Chat Rooms: full-featured group chats with emoticons, moderation, image and video preview.
-Embed a chat room into a page with a shortcode (PRO Plan)
+* Chat Rooms: full featured group chats with emoticons, moderation, image and video preview.

 * Live Support: a simple but effective tool to make customers happy and increase sales!

+* Embedded Chat Room: give direct access to chat rooms by embedding them into pages (PRO Plan)

 * Real-time Visitors Monitoring: get actionable insights about your visitors and proactively invite them to chat